- IHC Training

 The benefits of effective communication between patients and providers and among healthcare team members are well documented: patients have better health outcomes, better adherence to treatment plans and more consistent follow-through, as well as higher levels of satisfaction with their care.
 The Treating Patients with C.A.R.E. curriculum further teaches effective communication skills to increase patients’ confidence in their care, convey an impressive impression of the facility and increase patients’ ability to carry out steps of treatment.
 Providers enjoy greater job satisfaction and lower rates of burnout and stress.
 Healthcare providers across all specialties and roles face continual pressures and challenges ensuring optimal patient care and satisfaction.
 Organizations are particularly challenged to provide the training capacity to ensure optimal patient communication.

-IHC has developed this 2.5-day “train-the-trainer” faculty development course to help organizations build training capacity specifically focused on interpersonal communication.
-Participants can become certified as IHC faculty members, qualified to teach IHC’s Treating Patients with C.A.R.E. workshop, which provides evidence-based skills to help the members of healthcare teams meet their patients’ needs and work together more effectively as teams.
+IHC has developed this 2.5-day “train-the-trainer” faculty course to help organizations build training capacity specifically focused on interpersonal communication.
+Participants gain preparation as IHC faculty members, qualified to teach IHC’s Treating Patients with C.A.R.E. workshop, which provides evidence-based skills to help the members of healthcare teams meet their patients’ needs and work together more effectively as teams.

 - Mastery of the content and facilitation skills for Treating Patients with C.A.R.E. workshop